MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/Update-MgSecurityIncident.md

   - `[Status <String>]`: incidentStatus
   - `[TenantId <String>]`: The Azure Active Directory tenant in which the alert was created.

-COMMENTS <IMicrosoftGraphSecurityAlertComment\[]>: Array of comments created by the Security Operations (SecOps) team when the incident is managed.
+COMMENTS <IMicrosoftGraphSecurityAlertComment[]>: Array of comments created by the Security Operations (SecOps) team when the incident is managed.
   - `[Comment <String>]`: The comment text.
   - `[CreatedByDisplayName <String>]`: The person or app name that submitted the comment.
   - `[CreatedDateTime <DateTime?>]`: The time when the comment was submitted.

-INPUTOBJECT `<ISecurityIdentity>`: Identity Parameter
+INPUTOBJECT <ISecurityIdentity>: Identity Parameter
   - `[AlertId <String>]`: key: id of alert
+  - `[AttackSimulationOperationId <String>]`: key: id of attackSimulationOperation
   - `[AuthoredNoteId <String>]`: key: id of authoredNote
   - `[CaseOperationId <String>]`: key: id of caseOperation
   - `[CloudAppSecurityProfileId <String>]`: key: id of cloudAppSecurityProfile